ShresthaRajat/ShresthaRajat/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on AWS and GAN
+- 🔭 I’m currently working at [Genese Solutions](https://www.genesesolution.com/)
-- 🌱 I’m currently learning ML and Cloud Technologies
+- 🌱 I’m currently learning Cloud Technologies
 - 👯 I’m looking to collaborate on Intresting stuffs
 - 🤔 I’m looking for help with Microservice architecture and Kubernetes.
-- 💬 Ask me about basic python, flask and git related questions.
+- 💬 Ask me about linux, python, flask and git related questions.
 - 📫 email:  shrestharajat@hotmail.com
 - ⚡ Fun fact: I can plug in USB C without looking at the plug